-The LUMI consortium
+The LUMI supercomputer

-To achieve the EuroHPC goal, firstly pre-exascale machines will be operated.
-Poland, represented by ACC Cyfronet AGH and Ministry of Science and Higher Education, has joined the Finnish-led LUMI consortium, which works on the machine that will be ten times more powerful than the most powerful supercomputer currently in Europe (HPC5 from Italy).
+Poland, represented by ACC Cyfronet AGH and Ministry of Science and Higher Education, has joined the Finnish-led LUMI consortium, which deployed one of the three planned pre-exascale supercomputers.
 The other consortium members are: Belgium, Czech Republic, Denmark, Estonia, Iceland, Norway, Sweden and Switzerland.